trias-project/inva-occurrences/README.md

 * Tax = raw encoding (might include some surprises)
 * Taxprio= name for usage (unify synonyms or misspelings together).
 * Taxo_id should be attributed to each distinct taxprio.
 But the count do not match with the count of distinct taxprio...
-* Ndata is the number of occurrences linked to the taxon, presents over all exploitable DEMNA databases.

 ## "DEMNA excotics" ;

 List of exotic species (internal to DEMNA : not complete enough).
 It should includes animals only.
+The full version is added in a second file, just in case.
+* 'Prioritaire' refers to species included in the Union concern list.

 ### 'format eel'
 Describes the structure under which we aggregate our differents databases to have a 'zoological fusion'.